mikoff/slambox/README.md

 # Repo for experiments on CV and SLAM

 ## Python
-To activate conan-build packages, like `symforce`, call:
+To activate Conan-built packages like `symforce`, run:
 ```bash
 source /workspace/build/generators/conanrun.sh
 ```
-If you want to use jupyter just open a notebook and pick Jupyter kernel, associated with `symforce`.
+To use Jupyter, open a notebook and select the kernel associated with `symforce` using drop-down VSCode menu.

 ## C++ build
-Build & run everything
+To build and run everything:
 ```bash
 conan build . --build=missing
 ```

-If you want to set some settings, change configuration set the appropriate settings, e.g.:
+To set specific configurations, adjust the settings as needed.
+For example:
 ```bash
 conan build . --build=missing -s build_type=Release -s "slambox/*:build_type=Release" -c tools.build:skip_test=False
 ```